JasonWilliams88/PyBer_Analysis/README.md

 - Rides per city type

-As you would assume, and urban setting accounted for 68% of the total usage followed by 26% in the Suburbs
+As you would assume, and urban setting accounted for 68% of the total usage followed by 26% in the Suburbs.

 - Total drivers per city type